 No person will possess, use, or distribute a weapon when in a school location except as provided in school district policy.
-A "weapon" means any object, device, or instrument designed as a weapon or through its use is capable of threatening or producing bodily harm or which may be used to inflict self-injury including, but not limited to, any firearm, whether loaded or unloaded; airguns; pellet guns; BB guns; all knives; blades; clubs; metal knuckles; nunchucks; throwing stars; explosives; fireworks; mace and other propellants; stun guns; ammunition; poisons; chains; arrows; and objects that have been modified to serve as a weapon.
+A "weapon" means any object, device, or instrument designed as a weapon or through its use is capable of threatening or producing bodily harm or which may be used to inflict self-injury.
 A weapon also includes lookalike weapons.
-Appropriate discipline and action will be taken against any person who violates this policy.
-The school district does not allow the possession, use, or distribution of weapons by students.
-Discipline of students will include, at a minimum: immediate out-of-school suspension; confiscation of the weapon; immediate notification of police; parent or guardian notification; and a possible recommendation to the superintendent of dismissal for a period of time not to exceed one year.
-The building principal shall, as soon as practicable, refer to the criminal justice or juvenile delinquency system, as appropriate, a student who brings a firearm to school unlawfully.
-A student who brings a firearm to school will be expelled for at least one year, subject to school district discretion on a case-by-case basis.
+Appropriate discipline and action will be taken against any person who violates this policy..
 Refer to the district website for a copy of the "School Weapons" policy 501.